lucaorio/nero/readme.md

 ### Rationale

-Nero is made as a **distraction-less** alternative to the standard macOS menubar.
-Main sources of inspirations are [Neauoire](https://xxiivv.com/)'s [widgets](https://github.com/neauoire/ubersicht-widgets), and the many Linux menubars that got me jealous.
+Nero is a **distraction-less** alternative to the standard macOS menubar.
+Main sources of inspirations are [Neauoire](https://xxiivv.com/)'s [widgets](https://github.com/neauoire/ubersicht-widgets), and some other Linux menubars I've seen here and there.

 This alternative menubar is **read-only** (not clickable) as I trigger volume controls, do no disturb, space switching, and chunkwm mode via shortcuts.